JAH-NOVA/Online-Exam-Monitoring-System/README.md

-# Classroom Cheat Detection System
+# Online Exam Cheating Detection System

 An AI-powered system for detecting potential cheating behaviors in classroom exam environments using advanced computer vision and machine learning.